Authored 3D design platform

 Talos3D treats meshes, highlights, previews, and caches as derived artifacts.
 The real source of truth is the authored model: entities, definitions, parameters, semantic assemblies, typed relations, and evaluated facts.

-Recent innovation
+Recent work

 Drafting emerges from the same live scene